 Before you start, make sure you have a clear letter of engagement so everyone’s expectations are clear.
 This should include a brief on the reinstatement standard as set out in the insurance policy.

-We recommend you use the Engineering New Zealand template letter of engagement.
+We recommend you use one of Engineering New Zealand’s letter of engagement templates.
 The definitions of required standard in the letter of engagement can be tailored to the particular requirements of the insurance policy, but it is important that the letter of engagement is really clear about the standard you are being asked to report to.

 Download the template engagement letter | 47.0 KB

 Structural assessments after all other natural disasters

 This template has been developed in 2023 by Engineering New Zealand for use after all non-earthquake natural disasters.
 It's still subject to review by insurer and homeowner representatives and may be amended as a result.

 This template has been developed in 2023 by Engineering New Zealand for use after all natural disasters.
 It's still subject to review by insurer and homeowner representatives and may be amended as a result.

 Geotechnical assessments after the Auckland flood events

 These templates have been developed in August 2023 by Auckland Council for use when engaging an engineer to assess and report on flood damage and reinstatement after the Auckland flood events.

 Once you are engaged, you’ll need to gather information to help you answer the questions in your letter of engagement.